Booking & Planning

 Q: What is your company’s experience and credentials?

-A: Alpine Asian Treks is a fully licensed and registered company with the Government of Nepal’s Department of Tourism.
+A: Alpine Asian Treks and Expedition is a fully licensed and registered trekking company with the Government of Nepal’s Department of Tourism, operating successfully since 2006.
 We are proud members of the Trekking Agencies’ Association of Nepal (TAAN) and other professional tourism bodies, adhering to the highest industry standards.

 Q: How do you ensure ethical and sustainable practices?

 A: We are deeply committed to responsible tourism.
-This includes fair wages and full insurance for all our trekking crew, ongoing training in sustainable practices for our guides, operating on a “Leave No Trace” principle on trails, and partnering with local communities to ensure our treks provide positive economic impact.
+This includes providing fair wages, proper clothing, and full insurance for all our trekking crew, operating on a “Leave No Trace” principle on trails, and partnering with local communities to ensure our treks provide a positive economic impact.

 Additional Important Questions